March 27th, 2014

 While it may be true that some – or it might even be fair to say most – overweight people have unhealthy habits, there are some who are strong, cardiovascularly fit, and otherwise quite healthy.

-But I will say that it’s rare for someone to be doing all the right things in terms of diet and exercise and still be overweight – there is almost always an underlying reason for the extra weight.
+That being said, it is rare for someone to be doing all the right things in terms of diet and exercise and still be overweight – there is almost always an underlying reason for the extra weight.
+Additionally, being overweight can be hard on your joints and increase the risk for diseases and other ailments.

 I’ve also worked with overweight people who are doing all the right things currently, but their bodies aren’t responding as fast as they would like.
 Bodies do sometimes take a while to ‘catch up’ and adjust to a healthier lifestyle.
 This can be incredibly frustrating, but I always advocate staying the course – weight loss is, after all, a marathon and not a sprint.